 If You Delete, Delete With Caution

 If you’ve decided to go ahead and delete pages—pages that can’t or shouldn’t be saved—great!
 Slashing weedy content will help your site’s ranking, as long as you properly execute a “301 redirect.”
 If you don’t know what this means or how to do it, you should ask your webmaster.
-Any webmaster worth his salt should be able to easily perform this task.
+Any webmaster worth his salt should be able to easily perform a 301 or 302 redirect.

 Performing a 301 redirect is important, because without one, anyone who visits the deleted page will run into a dreaded "404 error" page.
 A dead end page like this not only frustrates the reader’s experience, it appears unprofessional and sends the wrong signal to Google.
 And don't be tempted to skip this step, even if the page hasn't ever been viewed.
 Don’t take a chance!
 Redirect properly!